Sush1090/CarnotCycles.jl/docs/src/Optimization.md

 # Cycle Optimization

 So we have seen before on how to model basic cycles.
+But now we would like to know what would be the most optimum parameters to model a cycle to say maximize the efficiency.

+So we have seen before on how to model basic cycles.
 But now we would like to know what would be the most optimum parameters to model a cycle.